US Senate approves Nord Stream 2 Russia-Germany pipeline sanctions | DW | 17.12.2019

-The move by US lawmakers is part of a push to counter what it considers to be Russian influence in Europe.
+The move by US lawmakers is part of a push to counter Russian influence in Europe, but European lawmakers have said the US should mind its own business.

 US lawmakers on Tuesday approved sanctions on companies and governments working on the controversial Nord Stream 2 pipeline that will link Germany with Russian gas.

+The sanctions, which overwhelmingly passed in the House last week, will need to be signed by US President Donald Trump before they go into effect.

+The Trump administration would then have 60 days to identify companies and individuals providing services on the pipeline.The sanctions would revoke US visas and the block of property of these individuals.
+Those targeted by the sanctions would then have 30 days to wind down their operations.

-US officials believe the pipeline will increase Europe's reliance on Russian energy.
+US officials believe the pipeline will increase Europe's reliance on Russian energy, but European governments have urged Washington not to meddle in its business affairs.

-The $10.5-billion (€9.6-billion) Nord Stream 2 gas pipeline extension — which would transport gas under the Baltic Sea — is expected to begin operating in the coming months.

 More to come...